lumoslabs/txgh/README.md

 Using Docker to run Txgh is pretty straightforward (keep in mind you'll need to have the Docker server set up wherever you want to run Txgh).

+NOTE: You might consider using this [Docker template](https://github.com/lumoslabs/txgh-ruby-template) instead of following the instructions below.
+The template contains all the files and scripts you need to get up and running quickly.

 First, pull the Txgh image:

 ```bash